getindata/flink-http-connector/README.md

 ## Installation

 In order to use the `flink-http-connector` the following dependencies are required for both projects using a build automation tool (such as Maven or SBT) and SQL Client with SQL JAR bundles.
 For build automation tool reference, look into Maven Central: [https://mvnrepository.com/artifact/com.getindata/flink-http-connector](https://mvnrepository.com/artifact/com.getindata/flink-http-connector).

+## Documentation

+You can read the official JavaDoc documentation of the latest release at [https://javadoc.io/doc/com.getindata/flink-http-connector](https://javadoc.io/doc/com.getindata/flink-http-connector).

 ## Usage